roozbehghazavi/ApkAnalyzer/README.md

 # APK Analyzer
-This project is an Android app written in kotlin to scan APK files for any vulnerability using Mobile Security Framework (MobSF).
+This is an Android app written in kotlin to scan APK files for any vulnerability using Mobile Security Framework (MobSF).

 ## Mobile Security Framework